yjyao/practical-python/Notes/03_Program_organization/01_Script.md

 ...
 ```

-In this exercise, we’re going take this program and organize it a
+In this exercise, we're going take this program and organize it a
 little more strongly around the use of functions.

 ### Exercise 3.1: Structuring a program as a collection of functions